Who is behind .auCheck?

-.auCheck provides a series of tests that should help you check whether your internet security is up to date.
+.auCheck provides a series of tests that check whether your internet services follow standards advised by the Australian government and are up to date.
 Do your website, email and internet connection use the latest and secure internet standards?
 And if they don't, what can you do about it?

 .auCheck is a non-commercial, independent and free service.
-Our mission is to empower users, in particular small businesses, to ask the right questions and request the right level of security services from their providers.
+Our mission is to empower users, in particular Australian small businesses, to ask the right questions and request up-to-date services from their providers.

 Why is it important to be up to date?

 Threats develop constantly as criminals advance their techniques and new vulnerabilities are discovered.
 Therefore, mitigation measures are continuously developed and updated.
 Using internet standards will not protect you from every threat, but it does provide a layer of protection for the most common cybersecurity incidents.

 Taking simple measures at scale, such as adopting the standards advocated by .auCheck, will make the Australian internet a more secure place to connect online and do business online.
 Now that so many people and businesses have adopted e-commerce as a primary channel for connecting to customers and selling goods, maintaining basic internet security is important.
 It will allow us to ensure the trust and confidence of clients and providers and enable business continuity.

 How did .auCheck decide on the standards it’s promoting?

 The standards that .auCheck is checking are based on standing guidelines and advice from the Australian Cyber Security Centre accompanied with additional international best practices.
 Our choice of tests, weighting and recommendations have been validated through consultations with a wide variety of stakeholders in the Australian internet community representing business, technical communities and governments.